2009 Tennessee Volunteers football team: At No. 1 Alabama

-South Carolina
+No. 21 South Carolina

 Lane Kiffin gave his players a treat, letting Tennessee wear black jerseys for the first time in 87 years.
 The Volunteers thanked their coach with a resounding victory.
 Decked out in black jerseys for the first time since adopting orange tops in 1922, Tennessee turned three South Carolina fumbles into touchdowns and beat the Gamecocks (No. 22 BCS, No. 21 AP) 31–13 Saturday night.
 "It's a players' game, and our players had been begging for them for a while," said Kiffin, who got his first win over a ranked foe.
 "I think it gave us some energy.
 I think you saw that in the way they came out and played early."
 Captains Eric Berry and Montario Hardesty approached athletic director Mike Hamilton on Wednesday, asking to wear an all-black uniform.
 A local Knoxville company quickly produced the black jerseys with orange numbers.
 Black pants couldn't be completed in time, so the Vols opted for orange bottoms.
 And how's this for a twist: Tennessee helped Florida.
 The Gators clinched the SEC East and a spot in the conference title game when the rival Vols beat South Carolina.

 After warming up in their traditional orange home jerseys, the Vols (4–4, 2/3 Southeastern Conference) seemed to take the Gamecocks by surprise as they took the field in Halloween-inspired uniforms.
 "The guys were excited and I think it gave us a little extra excitement and had us ready to play," Vols defensive tackle Dan Williams said.
 Jonathan Crompton threw two touchdowns, Hardesty ran for two more and Rico McCoy forced two fumbles.
 South Carolina (6–3, 3–3) fumbled on its first two drives on a rainy night, having entered the game with only five for the season.
 Tennessee, hampered by turnovers early in the season, did not give the ball away for the first time this season.

 The Gamecocks began clicking on offense in the second half as the Vols sputtered.
 Stephen Garcia connected with Moe Brown on a 31-yard touchdown pass to cut the margin to 28–13 with 2:05 left in the third quarter, but it was too little too late.
 South Carolina outgained Tennessee on offense 365 yards to 341 and had four more first downs.
 Garcia completed 25 of 50 for 300 yards and an interception.
 Justice Cunningham coughed up the first fumble on the third play of the game, and 42 seconds later Crompton hit Austin Johnson on a 38-yard touchdown toss.
 Crompton completed 12 of 24 for 142 yards.